flashmob/fastcgi-processor/README.md

 allows you to hand over the processing of an email to your FastCGI backend, such as php-fpm.

-The reason why you would do this is because perhaps your codebase is in a scripting language such as PHP, so there's no need to learn Go, becoming easier to maintain, no need to re-compile to change, use your favourite framework / library / IDE, etc.
+The reason why you would do this is because perhaps your codebase is in a scripting language such as PHP, so there's no need to learn Go, becoming easier for you to maintain, no need to re-compile to change, use your favourite framework / library / IDE, etc.

 Also, there's no overhead of a web server - it goes straight to your script.